ConnorAtherton/personal-blog/source/_posts/2013-11-21-obscure-yet-useful-javascript.markdown

 # Double Tilde

-The double tilde if often used with integers like this.
+The double tilde if often used with floats like this.

 ``` javascript
 ~~3.14 // outputs: 3
 ~~1.6 // outputs: 1
 ```

 Wait a minute, that looks familiar, doesn't JS have another function that does that?
-Why yes it does.
-Try running Math.floor() passing in the same values as above as arguments and see what happens, the same values are returned.
+Try running Math.floor() passing in the same values as above and see what happens, the same values are returned.
 It is a little obscure and in most cases Math.floor() is probably the better choice but `~~` does come with some [performance benefits](http://jsperf.com/tilde-vs-floor).

 # Boolean Casting